tgoldenberg/kedro-mlflow-example/README.md

 ## Overview

+This project demonstrates in a simple manner how to integrate MLflow with a Kedro codebase.
+The Medium post with detailed instructions can be found [here](https://medium.com/@QuantumBlack/deploying-and-versioning-data-pipelines-at-scale-942b1d81b5f5)

+To get started:

+- Create a Conda environment with Python 3.6 - `conda create -n my_env python=3.6`
+- Install kedro - `pip install kedro==0.15.4`
+- Clone the repository and `cd` into the project root
+- Install dependencies - `kedro install`
+- Run the project - `mlflow run .`

+The following documentation is standard for Kedro projects.

-This is your new Kedro project, which was generated using `Kedro 0.15.4` by running:
+This project was generated using `Kedro 0.15.4` by running:

 ```
 kedro new